What’s the truth? Should women ask men out on first dates? Is it true that a man is “really not that into you” if he’s not asking you out?

 If you have the hots for the cute, quiet guy in IT, he may be totally into you, but be too shy to do anything.

 That’s when it’s your job to make it easier for him.
 Not to ask him out, but to make it clear that you’re amenable to being asked out.
-Being flirtatious, hanging around his desk, joining him for lunch… As long as he knows that his advances will be well-received, he will probably make the advance.
+Being flirtatious, spending time around his desk, joining him for lunch… As long as he knows that his advances will be well-received, he will probably take the first step.

 And if he doesn’t?